-79. The Accused must be held responsible for the serious crimes they committed, the proof of which is largely evidenced by their own words, including as captured contemporaneously.
+79. The Accused must be held responsible for the serious crimes they committed, the proof of which is largely evidenced by their own words, including [REDACTED].
 This and other evidence which will be presented at trial will establish, beyond reasonable doubt, the responsibility of the Accused for the charged crimes.